SCCapstone/UofSCTourAR/README.md

  1. First, in the Unity Editor: Open the Test Runner by Navigating to Window -> General -> Test Runner.
  2. From the Test Runner popup window, select the "SceneLoader" test file.
  3. Click "Run Selected" inside the Test Runner window.
+ **NOTE** : The SceneLoader script contains 16 unit tests.
+This script shows up as an option when you run the behavioral tests below, but if selected when running behavioral tests, all 16 unit tests will fail.
+Be sure to perform these tests separately to avoid conflict.

 ### Behavioral Tests
 To run the UI tests on our project, begin by downloading and configuring the project according to the instructions above.